TyPeterson/TermJot/README.md

 > **Flags:**
 > * -t, --term: (optional - string) The term to add to the database, surrounded by quotes.
 > * -d, --define: (optional - bool) Use this flag if you want to add a definition to an existing term.
 If given, the user will then select the term to add the definition to, followed by providing the definition.

-*Note: the -t and -d flags are mutually exclusive, and only one can be used at a time.*
+> *Note: the -t and -d flags are mutually exclusive, and only one can be used at a time.*

 ### List
-> *List all terms within all categories, or if a category is given, list all terms within that category.*<br>
+> *List all terms within all categories, or if a category is given, list all terms within that category.*

 > **Arguments:**
 > * category: (optional - string) The category to list terms from.
 If no category is given, all terms from all categories will be listed.